Intro.I am Henrik Bech Seeberg. I am a professor in political science at Aarhus University in Denmark.

-My research is concerned with the causes and consequences of party competition and political agenda-setting in advanced democracies.
-My research has appeared in European Journal of Political Research, West European Politics, Party Politics, Journal of European Public Policy, Policy Studies Journal, JPART among others.
-I am the winner of the Gordon Smith and Vincent Wright Memorial Prize for the best article published in West European Politics during 2020.
+My research concerns the causes and consequences of party competition and political agenda-setting in advanced democracies.
+My research has appeared in Journal of Politics, British Journal of Political Science, European Journal of Political Research, West European Politics, JPART among others.
+I am the winner of the Gordon Smith and Vincent Wright Memorial Prize for the best article published in West European Politics during 2020 and the winner of the Peter John Prize for the best article published in Journal of Public Policy during 2023.
 My most recent book 'Explaining Local Policy Agendas' came out at Palgrave Macmillan in 2022 and was awarded the Danish Local Government Award for the best research on Danish Municipalities in 2021-2023.
 Link to my list of publications.
 I am a 'Sapere Aude' research leader on the project YOUTHPOL, funded by the Danish Research Council (6.500.000 DKr) (more info here) and an AUFF NOVA Grant holder on the project POPPRO generously funded by Aarhus University Research Fund (AUFF, 2.000.000 DKr).
 I start my 4-year 'Sapere Aude' project in 2024 and end my NOVA project in 2023.
 I have created a number of political datasets that are available for download here.
 I joined the editorial board at European Journal of Political Research in 2023.
 Teaching fuels my research.
 I love engaging with my students and discuss how parties in Western democracies set the political agenda to tackle climate changes, terror, unemployment, and crime.
 Disseminating my research to a broader audience is a key goal for me, and I frequently lecture for high school students, appear in the radio, or write about my research in Danish newspapers.
 More about me here.
 Link to my CV. |

 Selected Publications.